-Early Years Group - 5 & 6 year olds [Ante-room, Cranston Suite]
+Early Years Group - 5 to 7 year olds

-Lower Years Group - 7 to 9 year olds [Cranston Suite]
+Lower Years Group - 7 to 10 year olds

 We cater for different needs and abilities and encourage peer learning which is a good way for children to find out more about themselves and helps to develop creativity and self-motivation.

 Inspired by the methods of Charlotte Mason -

 2) We use living books with great illustrations.